ydv-ankit/video-summarizer/readme.md

 ## Video Summarizer

-- upload video in any language and get its summary in english instantly
+- upload video in any language and get its summary in english within seconds

 ## How it works